RELabUU/LCDTrace/README.md

 For automated feature selection, the following steps shall be taken:
 1. Navigate to ```notebooks``` and execetute ```feature_selection.ipynb```.
 2. In the second cell block it is possible to set a number of evaluation rounds (default=2) and a project name that is run.

+# Publication
+Rasiman, R.S., Dalpiaz, F., & España, S. (2022).
+How Effective Is Automated Trace Link Recovery in Model-Driven Development?
+In *International Working Conference on Requirements Engineering: Foundation for Software Quality*.
+Springer, Nature.